 Institutional Control on Non-Source Property.

 If the remaining contamination extends off the source property and that contamination otherwise meets the technical and rule requirements for conditional closure, the FDEP site/project manager may be asked if an IC can be placed on the non-source property.
-This is permissible only if the affected non-source property owner consents to the imposition of the IC on its property.
+As noted above, this is permissible only if the affected non-source property owner consents to the imposition of the IC on its property.
 There are a number of site-specific issues that should be evaluated prior to approving such a request as described for closure with conditions under RMO III [See subsection 62-780.680(3), F.A.C.]
 Because of the complexities in RMO III, and in working with non-source properties, before attempting to answer this question, FDEP project/site managers should contact their supervisor and the appropriate program or enforcement attorney to discuss the specifics of the contamination and properties in question.
-If such a request is approved, the governing statute and rule require that notice must be provided to the local government, and the standard IC (e.g., Restrictive Covenant) and SRCO should be modified to reflect the situation.
-Additionally, the IC for the non-source property should be prepared and reviewed, along with the title work, and any other necessary documentation for that non-source property.
+If such a request is approved, the governing statute and rule require that notice must be provided to the local government, and the SRCO (and Restrictive Covenant, if applicable) should be modified to reflect the situation.
+Additionally, the IC for the non-source property should be prepared (if applicable) and reviewed, along with the title work, and any other necessary documentation for that non-source property.

+Restricting Future use of the Property Based on Actual Conditions of Exposure.

+The Model Restrictive Covenant (Attachment 3) includes a suggested definition of what constitutes “residential uses” that are prohibited on properties where site soils do not meet the default direct exposure residential SCTLs.
+The Model uses North American Industry Classification System (NAICS) sector codes to define a broad range of activities that could result in use inconsistent with the exposure criteria upon which the Department permits unrestricted (i.e. “residential”) direct exposure to soil.
+The use of NAICS sector codes to define restricted uses is not mandatory, however, and the property owner can propose alternative descriptions of the uses that are restricted or prohibited on the property that are consistent with the degree and nature of the cleanup conducted and actual conditions of exposure.
+For example, if ACTLs have been developed and approved by the Department for a property based upon a specific set of exposure conditions and assumptions, an alternative description of the prohibited activities, uses or exposure scenarios can be provided in lieu of the Model restriction, so long as the text captures in narrative form the essential exposure assumptions upon which the ACTLs were derived.

+In addition, where the use of the Model restriction on “residential uses” results in potential ambiguity regarding a specific use which is not intended to be prohibited, the Department will consider the addition of specific language to the Model restriction to clarify permitted activities, notwithstanding the broad language of the Model restriction.